uncefact/spec-untp/website/docs/implementations/index.md

 Each implementer organisation should provide a short statement about their UNTP implementation plans and should define which of their products, solutions or services support which UNTP specifications.

+Note that implementers need only declare intent to implement the minimum mandatory scope (defined on each specification page).
+Full details of actual implemented scope will be defined by the post implementation test report.

 * [VCP](../specification/VerifiableCredentials) - Verifiable Credentials Profile
 * [DPP](../specification/DigitalProductPassport.md) - Digital Product Passport
 * [DCC](../specification/ConformityCredential.md) - Digital Conformity Credential